ChengHan111/VPT-or-FT/README.md

 ### Datasets preperation:

-See Table 8 in the Appendix for dataset details.

 - Fine-Grained Visual Classification tasks (FGVC): The datasets can be downloaded following the official links.
 We split the training data if the public validation set is not available.
 The splitted dataset can be found here: [Dropbox](https://cornell.box.com/v/vptfgvcsplits), [Google Drive](https://drive.google.com/drive/folders/1mnvxTkYxmOr2W9QjcgS64UBpoJ4UmKaM?usp=sharing).

   - [CUB200 2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)